reina-rem/test-shop/README.md

 - If product is out of stock, the "add to cart" button becomes inactive, and the text changes to "out of stock"

 ## Deploy
-The deployment was carried out through a VPS server purchased for **1 month** on the service [https://pq.hosting/](https://pq.hosting/).
-The server will be operational until January 11, 2025.
+The deployment was carried out through a VPS server purchased for **2 months** on the service [https://pq.hosting/](https://pq.hosting/).
+The server will be operational until March 26, 2025.